How to Extend Your Wi-Fi Signal

 • Locate your router’s IP address.

 This is typically listed on the back of your router.
-If you run into any issues finding it, give your internet provider a call.
+If you have trouble finding it, call your internet provider.

 • Type the IP address into Google.

 You will be prompted to log in.
-Check the back of the router or your router’s manual for the username and password.
+The username and password are typically located on the back of the router or in your router’s manual.

 • Look for an Updates or Firmware tab

-This step won’t look the same for every router, so try browsing around the page a bit for words like Advanced or Manage if you don’t find it immediately.
+This step may not look the same for every router, so if you don’t find it immediately, try browsing around the page for words like Advanced or Manage.

 • Download your update

-If there is an update available for your router, it will typically show either a firmware version number or a date.
+If an update is available for your router, it will typically show either a firmware version number or a date.
 Look for the most recent update possible and select download.
-Follow your specific router’s prompts from there.
+Then, follow your specific router’s prompts.

 6. Get seamless coverage with mesh Wi-Fi

-If you’re at your wit’s end struggling with your Wi-Fi’s speed and signal, and prepared to invest some time and money into resolving the problem, you might consider installing a mesh Wi-Fi system.
+If you’re struggling with your Wi-Fi’s speed and signal and are prepared to invest some time and money into resolving the problem, you might consider installing a mesh Wi-Fi system.

 Mesh Wi-Fi Devices